Submissions

 The journal is widely read nationally and internationally by criminal justice practitioners, researchers and academics.

-• South Africa is the primary focus for the journal but articles that reflect research and analysis from other African countries are considered for publication, if they are of relevance to South Africa.
-In such instances authors should make this relevance clear.
+South Africa is the primary focus for the journal but articles that reflect research and analysis from other African countries are considered for publication if they demonstrate relevance to South Africa.
+Authors must explicitly clarify this relevance.

-• Articles must be submitted blinded for peer review.
+• Blinding for review: Ensure submissions are anonymised by removing personal identifiers from the text and document properties.
 To ensure that the article is blinded, authors must have:

 • Deleted their names from the text, with "Author" and year used in the references and footnotes, instead of the authors' name, article title, etc.